nabto/nabto-cli/README.md

 ## SDK installation

 To build the Nabto CLI Demo, first download the Nabto Client SDK bundle from https://www.nabto.com/downloads.html.
-Note: The demo uses the 4.1.0 version of the Nabto Client SDK; as of writing, only a pre-release version with linux64 libraries is available.
-This early version can be downloaded here: https://www.nabto.com/downloads/nabto-libs/4.1.0-rc1/nabto_libraries.zip

 After download, install the libraries and header files into the `lib` and `include` directories, so you have the following structure: